Substance & behavioural dependence

 - Giving up important social, occupational, or recreational activities because of the substance or behaviour

-- craving or urge to engage in the behaviour/use the substance
+- Craving or feeling the urge to engage in the behaviour/use the substance

 - Tolerance – needing to use more of the substance, or engage in higher risk activities to get the same feeling